aridjayarecipes/cutesrecipes.web.app/content/post/1984-steps-to-make-any-night-of-the-week-curd-rice.md

 ##### Steps to make Curd Rice:

 1. In a bowl take boiled rice, curd and milk.
 Mix it well.
 Now add salt mix well.
 1. Heat oil in a pan, add mustard seeds, urad dal, curry leaves and asafoetida.
-Let&#39;s crackle them.
+Let's crackle them.
 1. Now add tempering to rice and mix well.
 Add pomegranate seeds and serve it.